-When you unpack your AJA KONA 3G, you'll find the following components:
+When you unpack your AJA KONA 3G, you'll find the following components (refer to "Shipping Box Contents" on page 16):

 - AJA KONA 3G Software and Documentation CD-ROM-this CD contains the software installer to place KONA 3G drivers and the Control Panel on your computer.
-Due to the pace of innovation, it is best to install the latest driver version from the AJA website: http://www.aja.com/support/konaNEW/kona-3-3x.php - Install the software as discussed in this manual in Chapter 3: Installation and Configuration.
-The CD also contains a wide variety of useful information, including this manual you're reading (PDF format). - KONA 3G 4-Lane PCI-Express card. - Cable, HDMI mini-to-HDMI output - Cable, KONA 3G SDI In/Out-mini-connectors on the card (technically called "1.0/2.3 connectors") connect to full-size BNCs for ease of use and compatibility with professional equipment. - Cable, AES BNC digital audio connectors, RS422, and Reference Input. - Read Me First Notice, Registration sheet, and any other late-breaking news and/or errata related to KONA 3G.
+Due to the pace of innovation, it is best to install the latest driver version from the AJA website. - KONA 3G 4-Lane PCI-Express card. - Cable, HDMI mini-to-HDMI output - Cable, KONA 3G SDI In/Out-mini-connectors on the card (technically called "1.0/2.3 connectors") connect to full-size BNCs for ease of use and compatibility with professional equipment. - Cable, AES BNC digital audio connectors, RS422, and Reference Input. - Read Me First Notice, Registration sheet, and any other late-breaking news and/or errata related to KONA 3G.